Hikers May Have Died in 'Sympathetic Murder-Suicide'

-(SANTA ANA, Calif.) — The family of a young woman who died in a murder-suicide in Joshua Tree National Park says they hold no grudges against her hiking companion who is believed to be the gunman.
+(SANTA ANA, Calif.) — Friends and relatives of a couple whose bodies were found in Joshua Tree National Park say they believe the two got lost while hiking in the sprawling desert park and struggled in the searing heat with little food or water before they died in a "sympathetic murder-suicide."

-Rachel Nguyen, 20, and Joseph Orbeso, 22, had been missing for nearly three months after going hiking in the sprawling desert park in late July.
-Their disappearance launched an exhaustive search — crews spent more than 2,100 hours scouring the rugged terrain — but their bodies were not found until Oct.
+Rachel Nguyen, 20, and Joseph Orbeso, 22, had been missing for nearly three months after going for a hike in late July and failing to return to their bed-and-breakfast.
+Their disappearance launched an exhaustive search: crews spent more than 2,100 hours scouring the rugged terrain before finding their bodies in a steep canyon on Oct.
 15.

-Autopsies found both had gunshot wounds and evidence at the scene led detectives to believe Orbeso shot Nguyen and then himself, the San Bernardino County Sheriff's Department said Friday.
+Autopsies found both had gunshot wounds and evidence at the scene led detectives to believe Orbeso shot Nguyen and then himself, the San Bernardino County Sheriff's Department said in a statement Friday.
 The stunning announcement came days after Orbeso's father, who was with searchers who made the discovery, said the bodies were locked in an embrace.

-Authorities told the Orange County Register that there was evidence the pair had been battling the elements: The bodies were under a tree, with items of clothing covering their legs to protect them from the blazing sun.
+The Orange County Register reports there was evidence the pair had been battling the elements.
+The bodies were under a tree, with clothing covering their legs to protect them from the blazing sun.
 They appeared to have been rationing food and had no water.

 Nguyen's family said investigators told them that based on the circumstances and positioning of the bodies, they believed the two died in a "sympathetic murder-suicide."

-"We extend our heartfelt condolences to the Orbeso family, and that they will remain in our prayers," they said in a statement.
+"We hold no grudges against Joseph or the Orbeso family," they said in a statement and offered their condolences.
 "We thank God that we'll be able to give Rachel a proper burial and lay her to rest."

-Orbeso and Nguyen had once dated and he took her to Joshua Tree to celebrate her birthday, his best friend Austin Young told the newspaper.
+Orbeso and Nguyen had once dated, and he took her to Joshua Tree to celebrate her birthday, his best friend Austin Young told the newspaper.

-Orbeso may have had a gun because he worked as a security guard, and was carrying it to protect her.
+A gun found near the bodies was registered to Orbeso.
+Young said Orbeso worked as a security guard, and he may have carried the gun to protect Nguyen.

 "I think they got lost and were suffering in 100-degree heat," Young said.